Types of e-commerce: Consumer-to-business (C2B)

 Consumer-to-business (C2B) e-commerce is when a consumer makes their services or products available for companies to purchase.

 The competitive edge of the C2B e-commerce model is in its pricing for goods and services.
 This approach includes reverse auctions, in which customers name the price for a product or service they wish to buy.
 Another form of C2B occurs when a consumer provides a business with a fee-based opportunity to market the business's products on the consumer's blog.

-For instance, food companies may ask food bloggers to include a new product in a recipe and review it for readers of their blogs.
-YouTube reviews may be incentivized by free products or direct payment.
-This could also include paid advertisement space on the consumer website.
-Google Adwords/Adsense has enabled this kind of relationship by simplifying the process in which bloggers can be paid for ads.
-Services such as Amazon Affiliates allow website owners to earn money by linking to a product for sale on Amazon.
-Examples of C2B include: a graphic designer customizing a company logo, or a photographer taking photos for an e-commerce website.

 The C2B model has flourished in the internet age because of ready access to consumers who are "plugged in" to brands.
 Where the business relationship was once strictly one-directional, with companies pushing services and goods to consumers, the new bi-directional network has allowed consumers to become their own businesses.
 Reductions in the cost of technologies such as video cameras, high-quality printers, and Web development services give consumers access to tools for promotion and communication that were once limited to large companies.
 As a result, both consumers and businesses can benefit from the C2B model.

-The disadvantages of C2B transactions are that one must be well-versed in web design to create such a website and the amount of money earned is far less than what could be earned by selling the mortgage directly to the consumer instead.
-The advantages of C2B can be expressed through an example: The C2B website thefreemortgagecalculator.com offers a LendingTree advertisement at the top of the page.
-The advantage of this website is that the owner does not have to sell mortgages, meet with customers, or pay for everyday business operation expenses in order to make money.
-If the LendingTree advertisement is used by a visitor, the website owner gets paid a commission from LendingTree for the lead.